pmean/build-website/text/16/greedy.md

     "[274.0] Carcinoma in situ [47,232 facts]"
 ```

-The regular expression could match the  "[274.0]" or the "[47,232 facts]" but it could also match the entire string.
+The regular expression could match theï¿½ "[274.0]" or the "[47,232 facts]" but it could also match the entire string.
 The string starts with a left square bracket, has one or more characters, and ends with a right square bracket.

 The default match in regular expressions is a greedy match.
 You try to match as big a piece of the string as possible.
 So the sub command would not change the above string to something just a little bit shorter.
 It would change it to an empty string!
 For this particular problem, that's not what we want.